Noise Levels in North Shores, North Bay Village, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 8,224 North Shores residents, or 68.5%, live above that level.
 By land area, 71.2% of North Shores is above 55 dBA.

 Average noise levels for North Shores residents, grouped by direction from the center of North Shores.
-Southern North Shores carries the highest population-weighted average; Northern North Shores carries the lowest.
-Just 59% of residents in Northern North Shores live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Southern North Shores.
+The highest population-weighted average is in southern North Shores; the lowest is in southeastern North Shores, where just 5% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central North Shores